OpenPecha/Botok/README.md

 # pybo

-A high-performance tokenizer for Tibetan language.
+A word tokenizer for Tibetan language.
+Takes in chunks of text, and returns lists of words.

 ## Getting Started